waleedmebane/allsembly-prototype/docs/user_s_guide.rst

 discussion about the position.
 Discussions are expected to be useful for coming up with good arguments or good definitions of terms.
-"Bet" means to place a bet on whether the weight of evidence will support the position in the end (pro considerations outweight con considerations).
+"Bet" means to place a bet on whether the weight of evidence will support the position in the end (i.e., whether pro considerations will outweigh con considerations).
 "Relate" means to propose that the positon is related to some other position by being either the same as the other position or mutually exclusive with it.
 This will enable the computer to model dependencies